mtirtoatmojo/mtirtoatmojo/README.md

  # 👋 Hi, I’m Michelle Tirtoatmojo!

 I'm an aspiring leader, entrepreneur, and a heartfelt data storyteller!
-I believe that data has the transformative power to drive impactful decisions in executing various business strategy and operations.
-This belief stemmed from my previous experiences working in tech consulting and venture capital.
-I'm now transitioning to work in strategy & business operations or product analytics!

 - 🌱 I'm deeply interested in tinkering with machine learning, natural language processing (NLP), and learning about Bayesian statistics
 - 🖥 I graduated from UCLA with a degree in International Development & Development Economics and is currently pursuing an MS in Applied Analytics at Columbia University